avishaan/codehatcher.github.io/_posts/2016-03-04-pdf-generation.md

 ```

 ## 3. Show the PDF file to the user
 Time to show the user, we will use the InAppBrowser plugin with the correct target.
-You can check that page for more info but basically like this.For this example I am hiding the location bar to give the user a slightly cleaner experience.
+You can check that page for more info but like this.
+For this example, I am hiding the location bar to give the user a slightly cleaner experience.

 ```javascript
 window.open(uri, '_blank', 'location=no');